JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 ## 4. Multiple Detections & False Positives

-Until now I have a list of all the bounding boxes where my classifier reported positive detections.
-There are some multiple detections as seen above and also some false detections.
+Until now, I have a list of all the bounding boxes where my classifier reported positive detections.
+There are some multiple detections as seen above as well as some false detections.
 To remove the false positives and combine overlapping detections I am going to biuld a heat-map for all pixels within windows where a positive detection is reported.
 In this heat-map areas of multiple detections get "hot", while transient false positives stay "cool".
 By thresholding the heat-map I can remove the false positives.
 With using the the label() function from scipy.ndimage.measurements I can figure out how many cars are in the image and also which pixels belong to which car.
 Here is a figure showing these steps: